Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/03-genomics-with-R-&-bioconductor-III.md

 seq.dnass
 ```

-Like *XString*, a virtual class exists for `DNAStringSet` class objects called *XStringSet*, which also contains object classes for storing RNA and AA sequences (`RNAStringSet` and `AAStringSet`).
+Like XString, a virtual class exists for `DNAStringSet` class objects called *XStringSet*, which also contains object classes for storing RNA and AA sequences (`RNAStringSet` and `AAStringSet`).

 #### Working with *BSGenome* reference genomes

-Now that we understand the major classes implemented by *BioStrings*, lets load a complete reference genome and start exploring it.
+Now that we understand the major methods and classes implemented by BioStrings, lets load a complete reference genome and start exploring it.
 ```r
 # assign the genome to a variable using getBSgenome() (you need to have the package for the BSgenome you are trying to load already installed)
 genome <- getBSgenome("BSgenome.Mmusculus.UCSC.mm10")